dwweiss/bruteforce/README.md

 It is obvious that a single training is risky, see MSE of training with _leakyrelu_ in Figure 5.
 The first trial (#1) fails perfectly.

 Therefore a required minimum number of 3 repetitions is advised.
-5 repetitions represent the economic optimum with regard to computational costs and reliability.
+The summary of multiple variations of all parameter ranges is the recommendation of 5 repetitions which represents the economic optimum with regard to computational costs and reliability.

 ### Installation